New Menu Launched at Sign of the Whale

 Office tower refugees can select from a full bar with multiple beer offerings on tap, and share multi-tier plates with selections from the Whale's raw bar, including Blue Point oysters and local clams, as well as cold lobster and shrimp cocktail.
 For a bit dressier option in the realm of shareable starters, the ahi tuna arrives in sizeable chunks which have been tossed in a soy ginger sauce before being topped with yuzu aioli, bedded on avocado cream, and served with wonton chips and wasabi.
 The yuzu was smoothed out by the cream, but still very prevalent in the overall flavor, and made a welcome pairing with the ginger.
 The airy wonton chips added a bit of their own flavor, but mostly an enjoyable crunch, to the meaty, sweet and sour dish.

 The lobster sliders were where we hit peak citrus.
 There was too much lemon in the mayo which coated the meat, and it washed out most of the other tastes, save the gherkin with which it was dressed.
 I had a similar issue with the scallops, which were cooked absolutely perfectly, then seasoned with a Roman mine's worth of salt.
-Both of these may be outlying incidents in new menu still undergoing development, but caveat emptor
+Both of these may be outlying incidents in new menu still undergoing development, but caveat emptor.

 The cavatelli arrived in a steamy cloud of seafood and cream.
 The little shells were tossed with shrimp, calamari, whole steamer clams, and chunks of lobster which did much to enrich the sauce.
 Everything, every individual component, was delicious.
 Capers added a bit of herb and salt to the gestalt and, at $22, this may be the best value on the entire menu.

 Dessert arrived in solid form with truly restaurant quality ice cream sandwiches.
-The cookies were thick and buttery, with big, explosive,
+The cookies were thick and buttery, with big, explosive, chocolate chips, counterbalanced by the heavy vanilla ice cream.
+Both would very good on their own, but the sandwich was memorable.

 Others at the table sampled the adult root beer floats, made with Not Your Father's Root Beer (at almost 6% alcohol), but I couldn't resist the lab-grown neons of the Whale's Tidal Wave drinks menu.
 I went for the Old Man's Orange Potion, a cauldron bubbling with orange vodka, triple sec, orange juice, and Sprite, harpooned with an entire creamsicle, and overflowing with CO2 vapor from a submerged chunk of dry ice.
-The drink is entirely preposterous, utterly unrefined, gargantuan in both volume, calories, and price, and
+The drink is entirely preposterous, utterly unrefined, gargantuan in both volume, calories, and price, and - incapable of taking it seriously - I enjoyed every drop.
+I even liked the large paper straws with which it's meant to be shared.

 www.signofthewhalect.com; 6 Harbor Point Rd, Stamford.